 In the normal course of business, the Group uses reinsurance to mitigate its risk exposures.
 A reinsurance contract transfers significant risk if it transfers substantially all the insurance risk resulting from the insured portion of the underlying insurance contracts, even if it does not expose the reinsurer to the possibility of a significant loss.

-All references to insurance contracts in these condensed consolidated financial statements apply to insurance and reinsurance contracts held unless specifically stated otherwise.
+All references to insurance contracts in these condensed consolidated financial statements apply to insurance and reinsurance contracts issued or acquired and reinsurance contracts held unless specifically stated otherwise.

 (c) Unit of account